WHEN SEEING RED IS A GOOD THING

 Installers also didn’t have to deal with messy glues and sealants to join the pipe.

 “Since it was an existing work space, we wanted to keep the mess to a minimum,” Reeder said.
 “When you install carbon steel pipe you have to cut and thread pipe which can cause a mess inside the building because you have to use cutting oil when threading pipe.”

 Polypropylene pressure pipe has FM approval in the FM 1635 class (No. 3036285) and features many of the same advantages as other aquatherm systems.

 Other advantages of aquatherm pipe are its eco-friendly characteristics.
 It will not react with most chemicals, it is recyclable and requires less manufacturing processes and energy than metals, and does not give off any VOCs during installation or use.

 PEACE OF MIND

-Aquatherm Red Pipe® is offered in pipe diameters ranging from ¾-in. to 4-in. and can be utilized in a range of light-hazard commercial and residential applications.
-The pipe and fittings carry a 60-year rating as well as Aquatherm’s 10-year multimillion dollar warranty (underwritten by Zurich Insurance) covering materials, labor, property damage, and loss of use of the facility.
+aquatherm red® is offered in pipe diameters ranging from ¾-in. to 4-in. and can be utilized in a range of light-hazard commercial and residential applications.
+The pipe and fittings carry a 60-year rating as well as aquatherm’s 10-year multimillion dollar warranty (underwritten by Zurich Insurance) covering materials, labor, property damage, and loss of use of the facility.

 The system has been performing well since its successful launch last summer.